Prefer to contact us online instead?

 Common opioids include Darvocet, Demerol, Dilaudid, heroin, hydrocodone, methadone, and oxycodone.

-Darvocet: Darvocet was responsible for thousands of deaths and hospitalizations.
+Darvocet: Darvocet has been responsible for thousands of deaths and hospitalizations.
 As a result, the FDA has banned this drug.
 Although doctors can no longer prescribe Darvocet, it is still available on the black market.

 Demerol: Demerol treats moderate to severe pain.
 However, it is highly addictive and medical professionals do not often prescribe it.
 With similar effects as morphine, Demerol is the brand name for meperidine.